sriramrokkam/BERT_NER/README.md

 - `words`: The words in each sentence.
 - `labels`: The named entity labels corresponding to each word.

-Ensure the dataset is available in the correct format and path.
+**Note: ** Ensure the dataset is available with same name "ner_dataset.csv" and colab path "/content/ner_dataset.csv".

 ## Model Training